qleonardolp/xsens_mtw_driver-release/README.md

 ## Goals

-- _Read at least two accelerometers and publish free_acceleration @ 200 Hz_: is apparently impossible once the `rostopic hz`
+- _Read at least two accelerometers and publish free_acceleration @ 200 Hz_ : is apparently impossible once the publication rate
-is bounded by the "desiredUpdateRate" value set to the Xsens Awinda Station.
-The maximun value that works with two MTw is 120 Hz.
+is bounded by the `desiredUpdateRate` value set to the **Xsens Awinda Station**.
+The maximun value that works with two MTw is 120 Hz as suggested on Xsens Awinda User Manual.
+- _Read free_acceleration and gyroscope data_ : done at 120 Hz for both data for two sensors.

 ## Usage

 - All dependencies (.h, .so, .c, .cpp) are on this folder structure.
 The CMakelist file is already configured.
 Clone this repository into catkin_ws/src and do catkin_make.

 - To run the working node:

 ```